Vahidalizadeh7070/DesignPatterns/README.md

-# DesignPatterns
+# <h2 id="title">Design Patterns</h2>
-This repository includes easiest examples about Design Patterns
+This repository includes easiest examples about Design Patterns to figured the most important section of design patterns.